Internships

 • Hearing directly from staff about their work in our Brown Bag lunch series.

 All eligible interns are paid $17.00 per hour.
-Those who are receiving internship funding through a third-party program, such as a university or non-profit organization, may be ineligible for additional pay from our office.
-Your answer to this question is not binding, nor does it affect our evaluation of your application.
+Those who are receiving internship funding through a third-party program, such as a university or non-profit organization, are ineligible for additional pay from our office.

 Receiving academic credit for an internship is at the discretion of your college or university.
 We are happy to provide the necessary information for proper accreditation, in advance of an accepted intern’s start in our office.